hylo-lang/specification/spec.md

       subscript-decl
       operator-decl

-    import-statement ::=
+    import-decl ::=
       'import' identifier
     ```

-2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> ()`.
+2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> Unit`.
 A program shall contain exactly one entry module.

 ## Program execution

-1. A program shall designate one entry module.

-2. Executing a program starts a thread of execution in which the `main` function of its entry module is invoked.
+1. Executing a program starts a thread of execution in which the `main` function of its entry module is invoked.
 [Note: the arguments passed to the program from the environment in which it is run are stored in the global variable `Val.Environment.Arguments`.]

 ### Sequential execution